Create workflows for an effective content strategy

 You can also limit transitioning to different steps to certain roles.
 That way, content creators can focus on the part of the workflow that's relevant to them and they don't need to worry about breaking something else.
 In Kontent.ai, you always set these limitations in the step that the transition is from.
 So, for example, if you want only project managers to be able to publish content from the Approved step, you limit the Approved step only to the Project manager role.

 Developers can automate some of your team's tasks using webhooks that can be triggered when a content item's workflow step is changed.

 For example, notifying a specific group of people, extracting keywords automatically, or translating texts to different languages.
 Anything is possible.
-Kontent is an API-first product so connecting your content to other apps, platforms like Zapier, or Azure functions, is not a problem.
+Kontent.ai is an API-first platform so connecting your content to other apps, platforms like Zapier, or Azure functions, is not a problem.

 3. Design your workflow

 Designing your workflow should, ideally, follow up on your permission model and its research on existing and aspirational content flow.
 Draw how you'd imagine the workflow should work.